portermichael/Hired-CodeFellows/README.md

 ##### Deployment
 https://hired-codefellows.herokuapp.com/

 (The front and back-end dynos make take a few moments to spin up.)

-##### Code - Front and Back end
+##### Code - Front and Back
 https://github.com/codefellows-talent

 The wireframe provided is available on the front-end README.

 All other documentation was created as part of the project during the planning phase.

 Product developed for clients: CodeFellows CEO Jeff Malek and VP of Education Brook Riggo.